-The uric acid level can rise if the kidneys unable to pass through it naturally, or in some case, there is too much uric acid produced in the body due to high purine foods, this situation known as “hyperuricemia”
+The uric acid level can rise if the kidneys are unable to pass through it naturally, or in some cases, there is too much uric acid produced in the body due to high purine foods, this situation is known as “hyperuricemia”

 Then the unwanted uric acid in the body starts to crystallize.
 This crystallized excess uric acid finally ends up in the kidneys in the form of stones (causes kidney stones), or in the joints where it develops gout (a form of arthritis).

-When a person having a high level of uric acid in his body, He can feel some uncomfortable signs like pain in joints, back pain, high fever etc. There are various reasons to develop a high uric acid level in the system.
+When a person has a high level of uric acid in his body, He can feel some uncomfortable signs like pain in joints, back pain, high fever, etc. There are various reasons to develop a high uric acid level in the system.

-Here are the most common symptoms of high uric acid problem:
+Here are the most common symptoms of the high uric acid problem: